psidnell/ofexport/DOCUMENTATION.md

 - Markdown/FoldingText
 - OPML (Can be read by OmniOutliner, various MindMap tools)
 - HTML
+- ICS (Can be subscribed to via the Calendar app)
 - Modify the existing format templates or create new ones.

 **Filter what gets exported:**